 Also, those products don’t cause skin irritation or flaking because fatty alcohols and glycerin balance the solvent’s effects.

-Here are the popular uses of isopropyl alcohol in making beauty products.
+Here are the popular uses of isopropyl alcohol in cosmetics.

 Extracting Skin Oil

-The alcohol maximizes your raw materials to produce high-quality essential oils.
-Additionally, this solvent preserves terpenes, alkaloids and other active ingredients which revitalize the skin.
+The isopropyl alcohol from Simple Solvents. in cosmetics maximizes your raw materials to produce high-quality essential oils.
+Additionally, this solvent preserves terpenes, alkaloids and other active ingredients that revitalize the skin.

 Many processors save costs by reusing the solvent in other extraction procedures.
 They also preserve the purity of their products with the solvent, as IPA is highly volatile.